 Below – These four bricks were kindly donated by Ian Stebbing.
 They formed part of a stable adjoining a house in the middle of Eyemouth and are believed to have been manufactured at the Linthill Works.
 The 2 on the left show their stretcher faces and the 2 on the right show the normal bed face.

 The following photos are of the Eyemouth Viaduct.

 This viaduct was originally opened on 13 April 1891 to carry the privately-promoted Eyemouth Railway across the Eye Water into Eyemouth.
 Severe flooding in August 1948 caused grave damage to the structure, including severe foundation-scouring and the collapse of the central pier.
 New concrete foundations were laid and new cutwaters added as part of the reconstruction before the line was re-opened on 29 June 1949.
 The line closed to traffic on 5 February 1962.

 It is believed the original piers were made from Linthill brick.
 Certainly they have the exact same appearance as those used to build the Ayton Village Hall.
 The bricks used to construct the viaduct were also the holed or cored variety but for added strength, every 2nd course was used to bond the course below by laying them with the headers facing outwards.

 Below – the photo on the right shows the pier that was rebuilt after the flood damage to the fore.

-Below – the steel pilings as depicted on the photo above were manufactured by the Cargo Fleet Ironworks Middlesborough – Graces Guide
+Below – The steel pilings as depicted in the photo above were manufactured by the Cargo Fleet Ironworks Middlesborough – Graces Guide

 I believe the BSP stands for British Steel Piling Co Ltd – Graces guide